How To Contact the University of the Pacific Financial Aid Office and Apply for Aid

 We’ll create an appeal letter in your stead—all you need to do is answer a few simple questions!

-Sign up for our app and complete the following instructions to initiate the process:
+and complete the following instructions to initiate the process:

 - Select the Appeal for More Financial Aid feature